KDPate/Panel-Clip/README.md

 With a stealthburner on a V2.4 I am able to print these in ABS at 50mm/s with 100% fan.
 That's greater than 10mm per minute.

+Corners added.
+These will create a mitered corner with a closed end when printed in vase mode.
+The extrusion tangs have been removed close to the end to allow installation over cross members.
+These are 240mm long.
+Mirror and/or clip the bottom off to suit your application and length need.